django-guardian/django-guardian/docs/develop/testing.rst

 ``django-guardian`` is extending capabilities of Django's authorization facilities and as so, it changes it's security somehow.
 It is extremaly important to provide as simplest :ref:`api` as possible.

 According to OWASP_, `broken authentication
 <http://www.owasp.org/index.php/Top_10_2010-A3>`_ is one of most commonly
 security issue exposed in web applications.

 Having this on mind we tried to build small set of necessary functions and created a lot of testing scenarios.
-Neverteless, if anyone would found a bug in this application, please take a minute and file it at `issue-tracker`_.
+Nevertheless, if anyone would found a bug in this application, please take a minute and file it at `issue-tracker`_.
 Moreover, if someone would spot a *security hole* (a bug that might affect security of systems that use ``django-guardian`` as permission management